 - Nana Osei-Kofi (Difference, Power, and Discrimination)

-- Victoria Bonebrake (Center for Research on Lifelong STEM Learning)
+- Victoria Bonebrake (STEM Research Center)

 Through the project, five groups of 20 faculty from OSU and nearby community colleges, include Lane and Linn-Benton, will form a professional learning community to develop and apply new culturally responsive strategies in the courses they teach.

 The selected faculty will participate in an initial 40-hour summer academy on inclusive STEM pedagogies and individual course redesign; implement those strategies in their courses; support each other through peer observation and review; reconvene to share outcomes with their cohort and across the broader faculty community; and participate in sharing of results at the start of the next summer academy.
 Program leaders will monitor changes in teaching practices and document student success.